-Erie County Sheriff Timothy B. Howard Friday night credited help from the community with leading to the arrest of a 44-year-old Cheektowaga man with alleged ties to a Mexican drug cartel.
+Erie County Sheriff Timothy B. Howard on Friday night credited help from the community with leading to the arrest of a 44-year-old Cheektowaga man ondrug charges.

 Klos was charged with first-degree criminal possession of a controlled substance, criminal possession of narcotics with intent to sell and criminal possession of drug paraphernalia.
 He was taken to the Erie County Holding Center.